marziacutajar/RdfToArangoDBJson/README.md

 The command-line program expects two input parameters as following:
 - -f: Path to the RDF data file
-- -m: The approach for transforming the RDF data, i.e. a value of D to use the Basic Approach, G to use the Graph Approach
+- -m: The approach for transforming the RDF data, i.e. a value of 'D' to use the Basic Approach, 'G' to use the Graph Approach

 Another option is to create a fat JAR file using Gradle by executing the below in command-line: